AmeliaSZK/CoulAdj-TestSamples/README.md

 the value.
 If it's 1 (10 or 210), then red.
 2 is green, 3 is blue, and 4 & 5 are alpha.

-This is the same order the columns should be appearing in the output, and also the same order that must be used when comparing the colours to sort them.
+This is the same order the columns should be appearing in the output, and also the same order that must be used when comparing the colours to sort the rows.

 ## Quick identification of what colour a pixel should be.